-The use of derivatives has become prevalent in the mutual fund industry.1 While fund managers are usually expected to use derivative instruments to reduce portfolio risk exposures, some managers often instead exploit derivatives' flexibility to bet on changing market conditions.2 Extensive derivative usage could severely threaten financial market stability and has raised significant regulatory concerns.
-As SEC Commissioner Caroline Crenshaw warns, "many registered funds' reliance on derivatives and leverage to achieve their investment objectives could lead to disaster in times of prolonged or dramatic market stress."3
+The use of derivatives has become prevalent in the mutual fund industry.1 Contrary to the conventional wisdom that fund managers attempt to lessen portfolio risk exposures through derivative instruments (Koski and Pontiff, 1999), they often exploit derivatives' flexibility to bet on changing market conditions.2 The extensive derivative usage could severely threaten financial market stability and has raised significant regulatory concerns.
+As SEC Commissioner Caroline Crenshaw warns, "many registered funds' reliance on derivatives and leverage to achieve their investment objectives could lead to disaster in times of prolonged or dramatic market stress.
+The use of derivatives, the focus of today's rule [Rule 18f-4], can present an inordinate amount of risk to funds and the investors who hold them, particularly in the face of market volatility."3

-Despite regulatory concerns regarding derivative uses of open-end mutual funds, little academic research has documented the negative consequences of derivative usage for financial market stability.
-Extant studies suggest that fund managers can effectively manage portfolio risk exposures through derivative instruments without destabilizing financial markets (Koski and Pontiff, 1999; Aragon et al., 2019; Jiang et al., 2021; Sialm and Zhu, 2021).
-The literature on mutual fund fragility risk instead highlights that redemption-induced trading should be the predominant source of financial fragility (e.g., Coval and Stafford, 2007).
-However, anecdotal evidence reveals policymakers' concern.
-In the financial crisis of 2007-2008, two fixed-income funds managed by Oppenheimer Funds, Inc. suffered sharp losses from their tremendous exposure to commercial mortgage-backed securities ("CMBS") via total return swaps (SEC Release No.
+Despite the fragility risks of derivatives uses of open-end mutual funds, their ultimate impact on financial market stability is mixed.
+Extant research suggests that fund managers can effectively manage portfolio risk exposures through derivative instruments without destabilizing financial markets (Koski and Pontiff, 1999; Aragon et al., 2019; Jiang et al., 2021; Sialm and Zhu, 2021).
+However, several prominent examples refute this claim.
+In the financial crisis of 2007-2008, two fixed-income funds managed by Oppenheimer Funds, Inc. suffered sharp losses from their tremendous exposure to commercial mortgage-backed securities ("CMBS") via total return swaps (SEC Release No. 30099).
+When the CMBS market crashed later, two funds' highly leveraged